 This page allows you to type in key terms and phrases, and limit your search to certain kinds of websites.

-The Internet Guide distinguishes between several types of websites:
+Religion on the Web distinguishes between several types of websites:

 electronic texts (links to a book or collection of books)